 (To read my previous post on women’s militia, click: Girls Primed to Defend the Home Front).

 Many Canadian soldiers were just teenagers themselves.
 About 700,000 Canadians under the age of 21 served in uniform.
-Sometimes boys as young as 13 would lie about their age.
-The underage volunteers who looked old enough were often accepted.
+The underage volunteers who looked old enough and lied about their age were often accepted.
 Many who were rejected served in the Merchant Navy, where they transported troops and materials overseas.

 Private Gérard Doré of Quebec is considered the youngest Allied soldier who died on the Western Front in World War Two, just one month short of his seventeenth birthday.